vpon-data/data-sdk/docs/iOS.md

 Welcome to your comprehensive guide to integrating the Data SDK!

-With our streamlined process, you can equip your App with powerful features, such as [Auto Events]({% link docs/AutoEvents.md %}) and Background Geolocation Collection, in a few straightforward steps:
+With our streamlined process, you can equip your App with powerful features, such as [Events]({% link docs/Event.md %}) and [Background Geolocation Collection]({% link docs/BackgroundGeolocation.md %}), in a few straightforward steps:

 1. [Check the Prerequisites](#check-the-prerequisites)
 2. [Download Data SDK](#download-data-sdk)